corinnebowers/sequences/README.md

 ## Atmospheric River Sequences as Indicators of Hydrologic Hazard in Present and Future Climates

-* [reproduce_figures_sequences.html](https://corinnebowers.github.io/reproduce_figures.html) replicates all figures and numerical results from the main body of the first paper, "Atmospheric River Sequences as Indicators of Hydrologic Hazard in Present and Future Climates".
+* [reproduce_figures_sequences.html](https://corinnebowers.github.io/reproduce_figures.html) replicates all figures and numerical results from the main body of the paper.
-* [supplementary_figures.html](https://corinnebowers.github.io/supplementary_figures.html) presents the parameter sensitivity analysis and replicates all figures from the Supplemental Information of the first paper.
+* [supplementary_figures.html](https://corinnebowers.github.io/supplementary_figures.html) presents the parameter sensitivity analysis and replicates all figures from the Supplemental Information.

 ## Temporal Compounding Increases Socioeconomic Impacts of Atmospheric Rivers in California

-* [reproduce_figures_impacts.html](https://corinnebowers.github.io/reproduce_figures_impacts.html) replicates all figures and numerical results from the main body of the second paper, "Temporal Compounding Increases Socioeconomic Impacts of Atmospheric Rivers in California".
+* [reproduce_figures_impacts.html](https://corinnebowers.github.io/reproduce_figures_impacts.html) replicates all figures and numerical results from the main body of the paper.

 If you have any further questions please contact Corinne Bowers.